Gender pay gap reporting 2024/25: what’s required?

 You also need to publish the data and any supporting narrative you have written in an accessible place on your organisation’s website.

-Where can I view and compare data about organisations’ gender pay gaps?
+Where can I view and compare data about other organisations’ gender pay gaps?

 You can browse reports by employer, and compare organisations’ data, on the UK government’s website.

-Is the reporting leading to positive change in gender pay gaps?
+Is reporting leading to a positive change in the gender pay gap?

 What are the penalties for failing to report on your gender pay gap?

-It is unlawful to fail to report your gender pay gap information accurately within one year of the snapshot date.
+It’s illegal not to report your gender pay gap information accurately within one year of the snapshot date.
 Employers that fail to report on time, or report inaccurate information, risk facing enforcement action from the Equality and Human Rights Commission (EHRC).
-This action may include court orders and fines.
-Your organisation may also suffer reputational damage from failing to comply with the requirements; the gender pay gap service highlights employers that fail to report in a timely manner.
+This could include court orders and fines.
+Your organisation may also suffer reputational damage from failing to comply with the requirements.
+This is because the gender pay gap service highlights employers that fail to report in a timely manner.

-Will smaller organisations, with fewer than 250 employees, ever have to report their gender pay gap reports?
+Will smaller organisations with fewer than 250 employees ever have to report on their gender pay gap?

-In August 2018, the Parliamentary Business, Energy and Industry Strategy (BEIS) committee called for gender pay gap reporting to be widened to include all companies with more than 50 employees.
-To date, the committee’s recommendations have not been implemented.
-However, preparing a voluntary report could be a prudent option for companies that are set to grow in employee size to more than 250 people by the next snapshot date.
+In all honesty, we’re not sure as there hasn’t been much talk of it to date.
+However, preparing a voluntary report could be a prudent option for organisations that are set to grow in employee size to more than 250 people by the next snapshot date.

 Will the government ever require organisations to report on other facets of diversity, such as ethnicity?